anilkumarannam/technical_paper/README.md

     public function connect();
 }
 ```
 The interface has a connect method and the MySQLConnection class implements this interface.
-Also, instead of directly type-hinting MySQLConnection class in the constructor of the PasswordReminder, you instead type-hint the DBConnectionInterface and no matter the type of database your application uses, the PasswordReminder class can connect to the database without any problems and open-close principle is not violated.
+Also, instead of directly type-hinting MySQLConnection class in the constructor of the PasswordReminder, you instead type-hint the DBConnectionInterface, no matter the type of database your application uses, the PasswordReminder class can connect to the database without any problems and the open-close principle is not violated.

 ```
 class MySQLConnection implements DBConnectionInterface